 Laboratory Management Rotation

-The two-month Laboratory Management rotation is for third- and fourth-year residents, providing them an opportunity to learn and to be involved in the day-to-day operations of the various campus laboratories including: Parkland Memorial Hospital, Zale Lipshy University Hospital, St. Paul University Hospital, Children’s Medical Center, Carter Blood Care, and Veripath Laboratories.
+The two-month Laboratory Management rotation is for third- and fourth-year residents, providing them an opportunity to learn and to be involved in the day-to-day operations of the various campus laboratories including: Parkland Memorial Hospital, Zale Lipshy University Hospital, William P. Clements Jr. University Hospital, Children’s Health℠, Carter Blood Care, and Veripath Laboratories.

 Training in Laboratory Management is accomplished through one on one interactions with the faculty, formal didactic lecture series, attending teleconferences, and by direct participation in operations management meetings.

 Residents in the Laboratory Management rotation are also expected to:

 - Accompany the Director of Clinical Pathology and the Director of Laboratories at Parkland Memorial Hospital to various laboratory management meetings.
 Recommended management meetings at Parkland are provided.
 The resident is expected to attend, interact, and apply their theoretical knowledge in these meetings.

 - Attend regularly scheduled meetings of the Pathology Quality Assessment team at Parkland in different laboratories to master the quality management process

 - Participate in the resolution of operations and management issues, and give a formal presentation on some aspect of laboratory management